isabelc/Max-Quantity-For-WC-Shops/readme.txt

 **Install and Activate**

 1. In your WordPress dashboard, go to Plugins –> Add New.
-2. Search for "WooCommerce Max Quantity" to find the plugin.
+2. Search for "Max Quantity For WC Shops" to find the plugin.
-3. When you see "WooCommerce Max Quantity", click "Install Now" to install the plugin.
+3. When you see "Max Quantity For WC Shops", click "Install Now" to install the plugin.
 4. Click "Activate" to activate the plugin.

 **Configure**

 The plugin only has 2 settings.
 You can use these settings in a variety of ways to accomplish the unique goals of your store.
-See [the documentation](https://isabelcastillo.com/docs/woocommerce-max-quantity-documentation) for specific ways to use these settings:
+See the documentation for specific ways to use these settings:

 1. To set a universal limit to affect all products, go to WooCommerce -> Settings -> Products tab.
 Click "Inventory".
 Scroll down to "Maximum Quantity Limit Per Product".
 Set your desired limit there.
 2. To set an individual product limit for a single product, go the product's own "Edit product" page.
 Scroll down to the "Product Data" box.
 Click on the Inventory tab.
 There, you’ll see the setting called, "Max Quantity Per Order."
 Set your desired max limit for that product, there.